Daniela-Costa-Ada/PHP-IMMERSION-A/README.md

 - `Feature 1`: Crud on PDO
 - `Feature 2`: Authenticated emails in smtp with phpmailer, using SendGrid
-- `Feature 3`: Api to request a quotation dollar or any quotstions
+- `Feature 3`: Api to request a quotation dollar or any quotations
 - `Feature 4`: ?
-- `Feature 5`: ?
-- `Feature 6`: ?

 # 📁 Project access